cloudwatt/applications/bundle-trusty-gitlab/README_EN.md

 We do indeed!
 Using the console, you can deploy a GitLab server:

-1. Go the Cloudwatt Github in the applications/bundle-trusty-gitlab repository
+1. Go the Cloudwatt Github in the [applications/bundle-trusty-gitlab](https://github.com/cloudwatt/applications/tree/master/bundle-trusty-gitlab) repository
-2. Click on the file named bundle-trusty-gitlab.heat.yml
+2. Click on the file named `bundle-trusty-gitlab.heat.yml` (or `bundle-trusty-gitlab.restore.heat.yml` to [restore from backup](#backup))
 3. Click on RAW, a web page will appear containing purely the template
 4. Save the file to your PC.
 You can use the default name proposed by your browser (just remove the .txt)
 5. Go to the « [Stacks](https://console.cloudwatt.com/project/stacks/) » section of the console